 - Gradient Boosting (GB)

-The machine learning algorithms are elaborated as below:
+The machine learning algorithms are elaborated on below:

 Linear regression is a machine learning algorithm based on supervised learning.
 It executes a regression operation.
 Regression uses independent variables to model a goal prediction value.
 It mostly serves to determine how factors and forecasting interact.
 The dependent variable is the one you want to predict.
 The independent variable is the one you’re using to make a prediction about the value of the other variable.